mariotey/DBA5101/Project2/README.md

 In project 2, we aim to estimate the announcement effect of Volcker Rule (new banking regulation in US) on US banks.
 More specifically, analyze at least:
-(i) Did the banks decrease their trading assets after the announcement of the new regulation?
+- Did the banks decrease their trading assets after the announcement of the new regulation?
-(ii) If they responded to the regulation, which banks responded most and which banks least?
+- If they responded to the regulation, which banks responded most and which banks least?
-Why?

 We begin by exploring our data by visualizing the distribution and proportion of our dataset in "data_explore.ipynb".